-Related Requirements: The following are required as part of or in addition to the General Education/Core: BIO 107, 117, 108, 118, COM 101, MAT 102, PHY 110, PHI 105, THE 210, SOC 306.
-Two Liberal Arts Electives: 3 credits COM (in addition to COM 101) and 3 credits from Art, Music, Theater, or Literature.
+Related Requirements: The following are required as part of or in addition to the General Education/Core: BIO 107, 117, 108, 118, COM 101, MAT 102, PHY 110, PHI 105, THE 210, SOC 209.
+Two Liberal Arts Electives: 3 additional credits COM (COM 212 recommended) and 3 credits from Art, Music, Theater, or Literature (MUS 220 recommended).

-Sectional Anatomy for Sonography
+Sectional Anatomy & Terminology for Sonography

-This course covers the human anatomy through the evaluation of transverse, sagittal, coronal, and oblique planes.
-Terminology relating to ultrasound and structures of the head, neck, thorax, abdomen, pelvis and extremities are addressed.
+This course covers human anatomy through the evaluation of transverse, sagittal, coronal, and oblique planes.
+Terminology relating to ultrasound and structures of the head, neck, thorax, abdomen, pelvis, and extremities are addressed.
 Students will be able to visualize any portion of a patient's anatomy as a three-dimensional whole and correlate it to various diagnostic images.
 Prerequisites: BIO 107/117, 108/118; Co-requisites: DMS 105, 110